 After this we allowed testers to paddle around extensively with each paddle.
 (Not blindfolded!)
 We took note of their experiences, encouraging them to experiment with horizontal and rotational pull on the shaft, to see how secure each paddle locking mechanism felt.
 During our extensive testing, we observed how prone the locking mechanism is to sticking, noting down how many hours of use passed before problems started to arise.

 We measured each paddle using calibrated scales.
-We also asked our blindfolded testers to try to order the paddle by weight.
+However, the distribution of hte weight across the paddle ( blade / shaft), effects the balanced of a paddle.
+As a result a balanced paddle will *feel* lighter than a poorly balanced paddle of the same mass.
+Therefore, we also asked our blindfolded testers to try to order the paddles by weight.
 We allowed them to take strokes with each paddle, analyzing how it felt.

-We also conducted a series of tests pushing of gravel banks, observing whether this caused any wear and tear to the kayak paddle.
+We also conducted a series of tests pushing off of gravel banks and observing whether this caused any wear and tear to the kayak paddle.

-After all this fun and challenging fieldwork, we assigned scores to paddle and explained them all in our main review text.
+After all this fun and challenging fieldwork, we assigned scores to each paddle and explained each of the scores in our main review text.
 We hope our hard work makes your kayaking experience the best it can be!